mlBhanuYerra/mlbhanuyerra.github.io/_posts/2019-11-16-Cookbook-Recommendation-Amazon-Reviews.md

 - Non-negative Matrix Factorization
 - Latent Dirichilet Allocation

 A K-means clustering algorithm was tested after the dimensionality reduction step, but was later determined to be not too beneficial to the cookbook recommendation system.
-The model that produceds best results (in qualitative terms) is a combination of TF-IDF and LSA.
+The model that produced best results (in qualitative terms) is a combination of TF-IDF and LSA.

 A number of tools and technologies were used in performing these steps and they include:
 - Python
 - Sci-kit learn
 - Pandas
 - Surprise, Python's Recommendation System Engine
-- NLTK (Natrual Language ToolKit)
+- NLTK (Natural Language ToolKit)

-The three stages I've used in building my hybrid recommedation system are as shown below.
+The three stages I've used in building my hybrid recommendation system are as shown below.
 Note that each stage is distinct and does not share any inputs.
 This was intentional to maximize what models can learn from each of those input categories in isolation.
 An alternative considered was to inform each step what the previous steps have learned but that makes the approach slightly larger than the scope of this project and I hope to explore that at a later date.

 ![Stages of Recommendation System](/img/cookbooks/Stages.png "Three Pronged Recommendation System") *Figure 2: Three Stages of the Recommendation System*

 #### Additional Data Exploration
-Additional exploration of the dimensionality reduction step was performed by projecting the ten dimensonal space onto two dimensions for some select combinations of dimensions to get a better understanding of the topic modeling space.
+Additional exploration of the dimensionality reduction step was performed by projecting the ten dimensional space onto two dimensions for some select combinations of dimensions to get a better understanding of the topic modeling space.

 My intuition was that book titles carry 'quality information' that is distinct from book descriptions, as titles are meant to be succinct, catchy and to the point.
-Book tiltes are reviewed, edited and marketed carefully by authors and publishers and carry more weight than cookbook desciptions.
+Book titles are reviewed, edited and marketed carefully by authors and publishers and carry more weight than cookbook descriptions.
 On the other hand, book descriptions carry more 'quantity of information' as they use more vocabulary and are more likely to connect diverse concepts.
 The following two figures confirms this intuitions as the projected space of book titles after LSA is sharp, clean and distinct.
 The projected space of book descriptions after LSA on the other hand, spreads and has intersecting branches/blobs (Figure 4).

 ![Topic Modeling with Cookbook Titles](/img/cookbooks/Cookbook_Titles_noFigureDesc.png "Topic Modeling with Cookbook Titles") *Figure 3: Dimensionality Space of Cookbook Titles after LSA: Select projections from 10-dimensional space (Colors are based on K-Means algorithm and are used for illustration purpose only)*